seelabs/rippled/src/ripple/shamap/README.md

 The `fetchNodeNT()` method goes through three phases:

- 1. By calling `getCache()` we attempt to locate the missing node in the TreeNodeCache.
+ 1. By calling `cacheLookup()` we attempt to locate the missing node in the TreeNodeCache.
 The TreeNodeCache is a cache of immutable SHAMapTreeNodes that are shared across all `SHAMap`s.